 The UA Judging Process takes place online and gives judges the unique opportunity to gain a global insight into the future research trends of their discipline.

-The application process to join a 2023 judging panel is now open and you can apply below, or you can Nominate a Judge.
-For more information on becoming a judge please contact Diane at email@example.com
+The application process to join a 2024 judging panel is now open and you can apply below.
+For more information on becoming a judge please contact our judging team on firstname.lastname@example.org

 "I was highly impressed by both the quality and standard of the projects submitted by the undergraduate students.
 This exceptionally high standard gave the judging panel significant insight into the breadth of research being performed in the faculty."